johnwesleyquintero/wesai-np/README.md

 - **Content Generation & Summarization:**
     - Automatically suggest descriptive titles and relevant tags based on your note's content.
     - Generate a concise summary and extract a checklist of action items from your note with a single command.
-- **Multimodal Input:** Provide visual context to the AI by attaching images to your prompts in any assistant mode via drag-and-drop or a file picker.
+- **Multimodal Input:** Provide visual context to the AI by attaching images to your prompts in any assistant mode via drag-and-drop, a file picker, or pasting directly from your clipboard.

 ### Productivity and Workflow
 - **Optimized for Performance & Scale:** A highly-optimized Supabase backend with custom database indexing ensures data retrieval is instantaneous.
 The frontend is built with lazy-loading components for a fast initial load.